breitreiter/whoami/case/featurebase.md

 **My Role:** Design Leader
 **Lifecycle:** New product, new practice

-FeatureBase is an open-source database built on bitmaps.
+[FeatureBase](https://github.com/featurebasedb/featurebase) is a high-performance, open-source database built on bitmaps.
 I joined as the first designer with the mandate to establish a design practice and design the company’s commercial product.

 <a href="../images/featurebase_query.png">![FeatureBase query editor](../images/featurebase_query.png)</a>